 Request a OneDrive shared library for your website

-If your website does not yet have a shared library (sometimes called a SharePoint folder or Office 365 folder) or you need to request access to an existing shared library, please use the form below to request one.
+If your website does not yet have a group OneDrive account (sometimes called a SharePoint folder or shared Office 365 folder) or you need to request access to an existing group account, please use the form below to request one.

-If your website already has a shared library that you can access, please follow these steps to add a document to your website:
+If your website already has a group OneDrive account that you can access, please follow these steps to add a document to your website:

 Hover over the document you want to share.